-William M. Darlington: Selections from a Collector's Life, Summer 2014 @ Pitt Special Collections: Colonial Encounters and Engagements in the Ohio Country, 1753-1754
+William M. Darlington: Selections from a Collector's Life, Summer 2014 @ Archives & Special Collections: Colonial Encounters and Engagements in the Ohio Country, 1753-1754

 This library guide is an overview of the Special Collection's exhibit, "William M. Darlington: Selections from a Collector's Life," which features items that were a part of Mr. Darlington's early American history collection.